HankB/filededup/README.md

 * Need to address file permissions - cannot link a file we cannot delete.
 Note: Permissions and ownership match the file linked to.
 * Command line arguments - directory, verbosity, version. (version not yet implemented)
 * file permissions: file/directory permissions may prevent replacing a fle with a link.
+(In this case an error will be reported given sufficient verbosity.)
 * Changing file ownership requires root priveledge.
 * race conditions matching and then performing the link/replace operation.